Crakehall

-Crakehall is a village and civil parish in the Hambleton District of North Yorkshire, England, approximately 2 mi west of Bedale.
-More known as Thomas Barkers home grounds.
+Crakehall is a village and civil parish in the county of North Yorkshire, England, approximately 2 mi west of Bedale.
 The village lies along the route of the A684 and is split into two parts by Bedale Beck, a tributary of the River Swale.
 The population was estimated at 630 in 2015.
 The north-west part is known as Little Crakehall, and the south-east part as Great Crakehall.
 It is 8.3 mi west-south-west of the county town of Northallerton.

 The parish also includes the hamlet of Kirkbridge, a mile east of Great Crakehall.

 History

-The village is mentioned in the Domesday Book as Crachele.
+The village is mentioned in Domesday Book as Crachele.
 It was part of the head manor of Masham.
-The manor lands were split between Gilli and Ulfkil before the Norman conquest.
+The manor lands were split between Gilli and Ulfkil before the Norman Conquest.
 After 1086 the manor was tenanted to two men-at-arms of the household of Count Alan of Brittany.
 The line of descent for the manor follows that of Ribald of Middleham, whose main tenants were named 'Crakehall', until 1624.
 From then it was granted by the Crown to Edward and Robert Ramsay until they granted it to John Heath and John White around 1658.
 Records thereafter are unclear until mention of the manor being in the possession of the Place family in the early 18th century.
 From 1732 to 1810 the manor was passed from Henry Goddard via Mary Turner, Watson Bowman and Anthony Hardolph Eyre to Henry Pulleine.
 Pulleine's granddaughter, Lady Cowell, inherited in the late 19th century.
-That part of the manor that was in Little Crakehall was held by the 'Crakehall' Family until the 14th century and it eventually passed to Christopher Conyers of Hornby whose descent it followed thereafter.
+That part of the manor that was in Little Crakehall was held by the 'Crakehall' Family until the 14th century and it eventually passed to Christopher Conyers of Hornby, whose descent it followed thereafter.

 The etymology of the name of the village is made of the Old Norse word kráka meaning crow or raven and the Anglian word halh meaning a nook of land.
 Kráka could also have been the given name to a person.
+Another theory is that the first part of the name refers to the corncrakes that were common in the area until at least the mid-20th century.

-On the Bedale Beck is the 17th-century corn mill, once owned by the Neville family of Middleham Castle.
+On the beck there used to be three mills.
+Low Mill and High Mill no longer exist but the 17th-century Crakehall Mill, once owned by the Neville family of Middleham Castle, is still there.
 The mill closed in 1930 and lay derelict until it was restored in 1980.
-It is open in the summer.
+It is open to the public in the summer.

-The Northallerton to Hawes branch line of the North Eastern Railway passes to the south of the village.
-Crakehall railway station served the village until 1954, located where the Station Cottages now stand.
-The Wensleydale Railway now runs over the same track.
+The Northallerton to Hawes branch line of the North Eastern Railway runs to the south of the village.
+Crakehall railway station served the village until 1954, located where Station Cottages now stand.
+The privately owned Wensleydale Railway now uses the track.